caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - I think Web Components ultimately simplify things
   - Trade off: individual compontents can be complex
 - REST services force us to middleware or Browser JavaScript
-  - Can we go with a simpler service model?
   - Is it reasonable to require JavaScript (or WASM)?
+  - Is there a simpler abstraction?

 # Reference: Dataset